Pruthwik/DownloadURLs/README.md

-# DownloadURLs
+# Download URLs
-download urls from url list
+download files from URLs, if URL list is already given in a file